Tuesday, October 23

 11:25am-12:15 pm Concurrent Sessions

 Work, workers, and the workplace are undergoing dramatic transformations.
 Research suggests that by 2030 workers in the transit industry will be older and younger at the same time, and a more inclusive workplace is a necessity.
-Dr. Shelton Goode, diversity executive and thought leader, best-selling author and speaker, will detail the leadership skills necessary to shape the transit workforce of the future.
-Additionally, he will provide practical strategies transit leaders should employ if they expect to achieve greater inclusion and equality.
+This session will detail the leadership skills necessary to shape the transit workforce of the future.
+Additionally, it will provide practical strategies transit leaders should employ if they expect to achieve greater inclusion and equality.
 At the end of this session participants will be able to:

 - Describe diversity trends impacting their workforce and workplace;